kuzzleio/documentation/src/api/1/controller-memory-storage/sdiffstore/index.md

 {{{since "1.0.0"}}}

-Compute the difference between a reference set of unique values, and other sets.
+Computes the difference between a reference set of unique values, and other sets.
 The differences are then stored in the provided destination key.

 If the destination key already exists, it is overwritten.